prathimacode-hub/IoT-Spot/Arduino/Combination Lock using Arduino/README.md

 - We initiate a loop.
 Each time a push button is clicked, the corresponding LED glows.
 - On reaching the end of input, program detects if the combination used is correct or not.
 Depending on that, the green led glows if there is a successful unlock.

+## Setup instructions:

+- Assemble the circuit as shown below.
+- Upload the code provided [here](https://github.com/SarthakSKumar/IoT-Spot/blob/eaca44909b6084c5558b39605c2c37f76e3a7c05/Arduino/Combination%20Lock%20using%20Arduino/Combination_Lock_Using_Arduino.ino)
+- Run to see the project in action!

+---
 ## Output:

 - Upload the code provided [here](https://github.com/SarthakSKumar/IoT-Spot/blob/eaca44909b6084c5558b39605c2c37f76e3a7c05/Arduino/Combination%20Lock%20using%20Arduino/Combination_Lock_Using_Arduino.ino)